henichole/Akumanic/README.md

 # Roadside-Deer-Classification-Project
-Overview
+> Overview
-This project aims to develop a machine learning model for computer vision that identifies animals in roadside images.
-The goal is to label and magnify animals in the images, categorizing them by species.
-This initiative is targeted at reducing roadkill by integrating the model with traffic cameras.
+This project develops a computer vision machine learning model to identify animals in roadside images.
+The initiative aims to reduce roadkill by integrating the model with traffic cameras.
+A unique feature of this model is its ability to classify animals not only by species but also by gender, such as distinguishing between bucks and does in deer.
+This added dimension of gender classification serves as a stepping stone to recognize finer distinctions among animals, inspired by easily observable differences like antlers in deer.
+Such features, although seemingly minor, can be crucial in differentiating species that appear similar, paving the way for more nuanced ecological studies and conservation efforts.

-Project Steps
+> Project Steps

->1.
-Define Project Objectives and Requirements
+1. Define Project Objectives and Requirements
-1. Specify the types of animals the model needs to identify.
+- Specify the types of animals and their characteristics (including gender) the model needs to identify.
-2. Set accuracy and performance metrics for the model.
+- Set accuracy and performance metrics for the model.

->2.
-Data Collection
+2. Data Collection
-1. Open-Source Datasets: iNaturalist, ImageNet, etc., provide a wealth of animal images for training.
-2. Data Labeling: Annotate each image with the category of the animal it contains.
+- Utilize Open-Source Datasets such as iNaturalist and ImageNet for diverse animal images.
+- Annotate images with detailed labels, including species and gender.

->3.
-Data Preprocessing
+3. Data Preprocessing
-1. Image Filtering: Ensure images meet quality standards (clarity, lighting conditions, etc.).
+- Image Filtering: Ensure clarity and appropriate lighting conditions.
-2. Format Standardization: Normalize image sizes and resolutions.
+- Format Standardization: Normalize image sizes and resolutions.
-3. Data Augmentation: Expand the dataset by altering images (rotating, flipping, etc.).
+- Data Augmentation: Enhance the dataset via image modifications.

->4.
-Model Design
+4. Model Design
-1. Choose a Framework: I’m thinking to use CNN (Convolutional Neural Networks) or similar.
-2. Design Architecture: Tailor the model's structure to meet project needs.
-3. Convolutional Neural Network (CNN) based model is usually a good choice.
-Specifically, models like YOLO (You Only Look Once) are highly effective for real-time object detection, which makes them suitable for this project.
+- Opt for a Convolutional Neural Network (CNN) framework, with a focus on models like YOLO for real-time object detection.
+- Customize the model architecture to align with project requirements.

->5.
-Train the Model
+5. Train the Model
-1. Train the model using the prepared dataset.
+- Train using the prepared dataset and refine parameters for optimal performance.
-2. Adjust parameters to optimize performance.
-3. Inspiration:
+- Inspiration:
 https://universe.roboflow.com/finalroadsideproject/roadside_project
-   This is a well developed project on classifying the roadside deer, however, the project could be improved by further identifying the gender (buck or doe), standing position (standing, eating, etc).
+   Draw inspiration from projects like Roadside Deer Classification, aiming to extend capabilities by identifying gender and behavior patterns.

->6 Test the database images
+6 Test the database images
-1. Overall Good performance
-2. To conclude, the YOLOv5 model has shown remarkable capability in detecting and differentiating between types of deer.
-These results not only validate the effectiveness of our model but also open avenues for its application in wildlife monitoring and ecological studies.
-If I have more time in the future: I would use the more updated version (YOLOV8 – failed this time due to time and configuration limitations) to tract the motions of the deer as well.
+- Evaluate performance on a diverse set of images, including challenging scenarios like nighttime and deer near vehicles.

-Results:
+> Results:
-“Breaking it down, the model‘s performance on different deer types was noteworthy.
-For males, it achieved a precision of 82.9% and for females, an even higher precision of 88.8%.
-This demonstrates the model's ability to differentiate between various deer types effectively."
+The YOLOv5 model demonstrated excellent proficiency in identifying different deer types, achieving a precision of 82.9% for males and 88.8% for females.
+These results underscore the model's effectiveness in gender differentiation.

+> Future Plans
+- Upgrade to a more advanced version, such as YOLOv8, to improve motion tracking and address time and configuration limitations encountered previously.
+- Focus on enhancing model accuracy in low-light conditions and complex scenarios involving vehicles, as initial tests have shown reduced accuracy in these areas.